Brunão (footballer)

-Bruno Gonçalves do Prado (born 24 February 1997), commonly known as Brunão, is a Brazilian professional footballer who plays as a centre-back for Azerbaijan Premier League club Turan Tovuz.
+Bruno Gonçalves do Prado (born 24 February 1997), commonly known as Brunão, is a Brazilian professional footballer who plays as a centre-back for Campeonato Brasileiro Série D club Azuriz.

 Club career

 Brunão began his career with Vila Nova in Brazil.
 He made his professional debut with Vila Nova in a 1–0 Campeonato Brasileiro Série C win over Boa on 13 May 2017.
 He transferred to the Portuguese club Arouca in 2019, and promptly returned to Vila Nova on loan for the remainder of the season.